|Overall Rating||Liked it!|

 Uneven Terrain: In hard snow, with micro bumps, the Jones Ultra Mind Expander is going to reverberate that chatter into your bones and make it an unpleasant day.
 However, if you want to weave in and out of bumps the Jones Ultra Mind Expander does it really well.
 Powering over some chopped up powder works well.
 It’s just that hard bumpy snow you can get from a poorly groomed run on a hard day is what this is missing.

-Powder: So this review is Peter and I mainly talking about how the Jones Ultra Mind Expander rides in powder and comparing it to other Jones boards……after many drinks.
+Powder: So this review is Peter and I mainly talk about how the Jones Ultra Mind Expander rides in powder and comparing it to other Jones boards……after many drinks.
 We had it in some deep powder to some wet powder and felt that overall it’s on the upper tier of floaty boards.
 That being said, the Jones Mind Expander, with all that rocker, is on another level.
 Get that board if you want something for powder.
 Get this board if you plan to ride groomers more and want a little of everything.
 Still, it has the same set back on board that is pretty far towards the tail and at a 21.25″ stance width all the way back on the inserts you can get a difference between nose and tail of 10.25″ back making it 5.125″ back on board which is super far back.

 Switch: Not very doable.